Let's All Chant: Commercial performance and sales

 "Let's All Chant" was released as a single with "Love Express" as a B-side in December 1977, on Christmas week.
 Zager thought it was the worst time to release the single because many artists usually released their albums during this period and thought the single would only become a "disco hit".
 However, the single became an unexpected smash hit.
 It climbed to number one on the disco chart on February 18, 1978, knocking Cerrone's "Supernature" off the top spot, and remained atop the chart for one week, before being toppled by Bionic Boogie's "Dance Little Dreamer".
-In the US, "Let's All Chant" also charted at number 15 on the Soul Singles chart, number 25 on the Cash Box Top 100 Singles, number 31 on the Record World and number 36 on the Billboard Hot 100.
+In the US, "Let's All Chant" also charted at number 15 on the Soul Singles chart, number 25 on the Cash Box Top 100, number 31 on the Record World and number 36 on the Billboard Hot 100.
 In Canada, the single peaked at number two on the dance chart (behind "Supernature") and at number 27 on the singles chart.
 A music video was simultaneously released.

 The single did even better in Europe, reaching the top 10 in several countries.
 It peaked at number eight on both the UK Singles Chart and the Irish Singles Chart.
 In the Netherlands, the song reached the fourth place on the Dutch Top 40 and the Single Top 100 charts and stayed for thirteen weeks on both charts.
 It also reached number four in Switzerland, where it became the 25th best-selling single of the year 1978.
 In France, "Let's All Chant" peaked at number five and became the eleventh best-selling single of 1978 in this country.
 In Belgium, it peaked at number two for three weeks, and remains the eight best-selling single of the year.
 The single also reached number 14 in West Germany and stayed for 21 weeks on the national chart.

 By July 1979, the single had sold over three million copies worldwide and eventually went on to sell five million copies worldwide, selling about 6 to 700,000 copies in the US.
 It was also certified gold by the Canadian Recording Industry Association (CRIA) for certified sales of 75,000 copies.